Content Advisory: Discussion of the portrayal of suicide in popular culture.

 In this case, then, it seems the makers of Christine managed to hit the right balance between making their movie entertaining, with engaging characters and plot, and yet rendering the horrific final act a sober and justified part of a biopic.
 It didn’t shy away from showing Chubbuck’s last act; but nor did it shy away from showing the effect her decision had on the people around her.

 So it’s reasonable to say that, from an artistic standpoint, Christine justified itself.
-It was particularly important for that movie to do so given that Chubbuck’s last words were, at least in part, a swipe at the fact that the news industry had become too focused on sensationalism, and it would have been very easy for a film like this to have ended up being exploitative of tragedy.
+It was particularly important for that movie to do so given that Chubbuck’s last words were, at least in part, a swipe at the fact that the news industry had become too focused on sensationalism, and it would have been very easy for a film like this to have ended up being exploitative of tragedy — the very thing she hated.
 But most critics seem to agree the film managed to walk the line skilfully.

 It’s commonly held that a big part of the problem with regard to suicidality and self-harm is society’s reluctance to talk about them.
 We tend to avoid such issues; we hide them away and treat them as taboo.
 Understandably, perhaps: they’re scary and distressing topics.
 Many people now argue that these are things we shouldn’t be afraid to talk about — that they affect so many people it simply makes no sense to keep all those people silent and isolated.

 And there’s a logic to this, too.
 For loudmouths like me this taboo is perhaps less of an obstacle, but I’m in my forties and possessed of a goodly measure of Fuck It Right Off.
 If I feel it, I can pretty much say it and the world can just damn well deal with it.
 But for a child or a young adult it can be harder because they’re often less sure of themselves and their position in the society around them, and may not feel able to speak out if they believe everyone around them is just absolutely fine and they’re the only ones who “can’t cope”.